sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

 pip install scikit-learn
 pip install future (in case Python 2.7 is used)

-Contact us for further questions, bug reports and other recommendations and feedback.
+Contact elke.kirschbaum@iwr.uni-heidelberg.de for further questions, bug reports and other recommendations and feedback.

 --------------------------------------------------------------------------------------------------------------------